 Much has changed since 1986, when Kim Esterberg first set foot on Ometepe in search of a sister island and Moyagalpa Mayor Diego Martinez told Kim that what Ometepe needed most was respect.
 What has not changed is the vision of a long-term, sustainable relationship—a mutually beneficial partnership of equals.
 This mutuality of respect is what we hold true to as we continue on into our second quarter-century.

-See a video made by Ben Cohen, one of our 2013 student delegates to Ometepe.
+See a video made by Ben Cowan, one of our 2013 student delegates to Ometepe.

 Join us on Facebook.